Marko Jevtović (footballer): Partizan

 Jevtović signed a two-and-a-half-year contract, transferring to his former club Partizan on February 1, 2022.
 He made his first official game with Partizan shirt in the 2021-22 season on February 12, 2022, with a 0-2 win against Radnički Niš in the league fight.
 He managed to score his first goal of the 2021-22 season with a 0-3 win over Napredak Kruševac in the league championship round fight on May 1, 2022.

 Gaziantep

 On 6 July 2022, Jevtović joined Gaziantep in Turkey on a two-year deal.
 Jevtović Gaziantep made his first official match on 6 August 2022, in a league match with Sivasspor to a 1-1 draw.
 He scored his first official goal for the club on August 20, 2022 in the league competition, with a 1-2 win against Hatayspor away.

 International career

-Jevtović was called by coach Slavoljub Muslin to the Serbian national team in January 2017.
+Jevtović was called by coach Slavoljub Muslin to the Serbia national team in January 2017.
 On 29 January 2017, Jevtović made his international debut for the Serbia national football team in a friendly match against the United States in a 0–0 away draw in San Diego.

 In May 2018, Jevtović was omitted from Serbia's 23-man squad for the 2018 World Cup in Russia.